philipphoehn/flopyarcade/README.md

 ## See in action

-See an optimized policy model in control.
+See an optimized policy model in control of aquifer management.

 ```bash
 python -m flopyarcade.train_rllib_apexdqn --playbenchmark True --envtype 3s-d
 ```

-Until canceled (Alt+F4), the environment (editable, here 3s-d) will be machine-controlled in different environment initializations.
+The environment (editable, here 3s-d) will be machine-controlled in different environment initializations, until canceled (Alt+F4).
 Find benchmarks comparing performance to human control below.

-Control yourself, for instance the 3r-d environment using the arrow keys:
+To control an environment yourself, for instance the 3r-d environment, use the arrow keys:

 ```bash
 python -m flopyarcade.play --manualcontrol True --envtype 3r-d